ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

 I am glad to have a dashboard with a list of R-Ladies videos.
 But, what about future ones?

 One option to keep your dashboard updated is to use [GitHub Actions](https://github.com/features/actions).
-GitHub Actions are saved as a `.yml` file within a folder called `.github/workflows/`.
+GitHub Actions are saved as a `.yml` or `.yaml` file within a folder called `.github/workflows/`.
 It specifies the steps to take based on a certain action (with every push, every 12 hours, etc.).
 By setting up a 'workflow', you can automate your workflow and refresh the data on a schedule.

-h/t to [@gvelasq](https://github.com/gvelasq) for this GitHub Action:
+h/t to @gvelasq and this amazing [example](https://github.com/r-lib/actions/blob/v2/examples/render-rmarkdown.yaml) in the [r-lib/actions](https://github.com/r-lib/actions/tree/v2/examples#readme) repo for this GitHub Action:

 ``` yml
 on: